Ashok-Migration/Infra/Modules/ARM/RedisCache/2020-06-01/readme.md

 This module is used to deploy a Azure Cache for Redis instance.

-This module is the 2021-03-16 version which has availability zones.
+This module is the 2020-06-01 version which has availability zones.
 Use the 2019-07-01 module if you don't need availability zones.
+Availability zones for Azure Cache for Redis are in Preview mode hence there are some limitations as Scaling, clustering, and persistence are not yet supported on zone redundant caches.

 ## Resources